lyl24/lyl24-ece4960/lab11.md

 # Lab 11: Grid Localization using Bayes Filter

-## Objective: For this lab, the goal is to implement grid localization using Bayes Filter!
+## Objective: The goal is to implement grid localization using Bayes Filter!
 Robot localization allows the robot to determine where it is located with respect to its environment, and in the previous lab, we found that using non-probabilistic methods leads to terrible results.

 In this lab, we are using the same simulator program from Lab 10.
 The result from the Bayes filter will be displayed on the trajectory plotter alongside the odometry readings and ground truth.
 When implemented well, the Bayes filter trajectory should follow the ground truth trajectory closely.
 (Explain Bayes more here)